-The singer-songwriter’s work ethic and authenticity are apparent in each song and are further evidenced by her accolades.
-In 2020 she made her Grand Ole Opry debut, a dream come true for nine-year-old Lainey.
-Since then, she has been named MusicRow’s Next Big Thing 2021 while Strings & Spurs included her on their “Country Artists to Watch in 2021” list.
+Since her Opry debut, Lainey has been named MusicRow’s Next Big Thing 2021, become the first Country artist selected for Apple Music’s new iteration of its “Up Next” spotlight program, been featured as a Billboard Chartbreaker and included in Strings & Spurs’ “Country Artists to Watch in 2021” list.
 An alum of CMT’s Listen Up Class of 2019 and Next Women of Country, the singer-songwriter continues to garner recognition for her distinctive music.